Business Insurance 101: Essential Coverage for Every Business Owner

 Do I need business insurance if I'm a sole proprietor or LLC?

 Yes.
-Your business structure doesn't eliminate the need for insurance.
-Even if you're a one-person operation, you face liability risks, property damage, and potential lawsuits.
 An LLC provides some personal asset protection, but insurance protects your business assets and income.

 Can I get business insurance with no employees?

 Absolutely.
-Many insurers specialize in coverage for sole proprietors and small businesses.
 You won't need workers comp, but you'll still want General Liability, Professional Liability (if applicable), and Commercial Property coverage.

 What's the difference between occurrence and claims-made policies?